illinois-cs419/illinois-cs419.github.io/_mps/mp1.md

 ### Modeling ###
 You will need to model the logo with a 2-D mesh of triangles.
 One approach to creating the mesh would be to get some graph paper, draw the logo and figure out a set of coordinates for the vertices and a set of edges for the triangles that works.
-Once you have the coordinates and triangles, just write up a set of JavaScript arrays in your code containing those numbers.
+**You do not need to make the blue line around orange I curve as in the logo...just create straight-line block I model** Once you have the coordinates and triangles, just write up a set of JavaScript arrays in your code containing those numbers.

 ### Rendering ###